dosbox-staging/dosbox-staging/BUILD.md

 `build/debug` and `build/release`, respectively.

-We recommend setting the following Ccache environment variables to maximize the use of storage and benefit from precompiled headers:
+We recommend setting the following Ccache environment variables to maximize the use of storage and benefit from pre-compiled headers:

 ```shell
 CCACHE_COMPRESS=true